 How it works

 When you participate in the plan, a CEP account is set up in your name.
 Benefits accumulate in your account at an annual rate which your employer contributes on your behalf.
-The assessments to sustain the fund shall be $600 per year effective January 1, 2019, $750 per year effective January 1, 2020 and $900 per year effective January 1, 2021.
+The assessments to sustain the fund are $900 per year effective January 1, 2021.

 The plan pays you a bonus each time you use your account.
-The bonus is currently set at 5% of the total cost of your educational expenditure.
+The bonus is normally set at 5% of the total cost of your educational expenditure.
 However, for 2023, to help with the catch-up from the COVID shutdowns, that bonus is set to 10%.

 Use of benefits

 As long as the expenditure confers a benefit to your employer, you may use your CEP account to cover up to 75% of the cost of:

 - any continuing education program or course of study